hyk0127/hyk0127.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Hello!
+Welcome!

-I am joining the Korea Institute of Public Finance (KIPF) as an Associate Research Fellow in August 2022.
-I received my Ph.D. in Economics from the University of California, Los Angeles in 2022.
+I am an Associate Research Fellow at the Korea Institute of Public Finance (KIPF).

-My research interests are in the intersection of international trade and industrial organization.
+My research interests are in the intersection of industrial organization and international trade.
 Specifically, I focus on intra-firm transactions and incentives within ownership networks of firms.
+I received my Ph.D. in Economics from the University of California, Los Angeles in 2022.